Middlebury did it! By working together across the institution—students, faculty, and staff—we made carbon neutrality a reality for 2016.

 Read the full announcement here and watch the video below:

-Climate change poses a great threat to our planet.
-By reducing carbon dioxide emissions on campus we will limit our own contributions to this problem, and we hope to inspire others to do the same.
+Climate change poses a very real and present threat to our planet.
+By reducing carbon emissions on campus, we limit our own contributions to this problem and also hope to inspire others to do the same.

 Middlebury began reducing its carbon footprint as early as 2001.
 In 2007, following a planned goal to lower all carbon emissions to 8 percent below 1990 levels by 2012, the board approved a student-driven proposal to achieve complete carbon neutrality—without relying on carbon offsets—by 2016.
 The full resolution is available here.

 Among many other efficiency projects on campus, Middlebury completed construction of a biomass gasification plant in late 2008.
 The biomass plant, which burns locally-sourced wood chips, meets most of the heating and cooling needs on campus and co-generates 15 to 20% of our electricity all while remaining carbon neutral.
 Switching from fuel oil to biomass cut Middlebury's carbon footprint by 40 to 50%.

 In 2014 the Trustees approved a plan to conserve 2,100 acres of Middlebury’s Bread Loaf campus in perpetuity.
 Blue Source, a carbon accounting company, is assessing the land and quantifying carbon credits based on the amount of carbon dioxide being sequestered by the Bread Loaf forests.
 A portion of these carbon credits will be used to offset the remaining portion of our carbon footprint after biomass and other carbon-reducing changes on campus.
 See a full timeline to carbon neutrality here.